Hamburger

 Net operating losses and assessed losses of a corporate may generally be carried forward indefinitely.
 However, a corporate will lose its right to carry forward an assessed loss to a subsequent year of assessment if it fails to carry on a trade during a specific year of assessment.

-From April 1, 2023, a corporate's assessed losses will be limited to 80 percent of the corporate's taxable income with the balance carried forward.
+A corporate's assessed losses will be limited to the higher of ZAR1 million or 80 percent of the corporate's taxable income for the year, with the balance carried forward.

 South Korea